-- Section 13quat provides for an accelerated depreciation allowance on the cost of the erection, extension, addition or improvement of any commercial or residential building or a part of a building as well as low-cost residential units.
-The allowance is available only for buildings brought into use on or before 31 March 2025. - There are a number of requirements that must be met before the allowance is granted, of which all must be met. - A taxpayer that purchases a building directly from a developer will be able to deduct an allowance provided that the developer did not deduct any allowance on the cost of the building within the usage or rental period.
-If the developer had used or let the property for longer than three years after completion, the subsequent purchaser may not deduct the allowance (even if the developer did not deduct an allowance) as the developer will no longer constitute a "developer" as defined. - In the event of a purchase of a building from a developer - - > 55% of the purchase price of that building, in the case of a new building erected, extended or added to by the developer; and - ➤ 30% of the purchase price of that building, in the case of a building improved by the developer, - will be deemed to be costs incurred by the person for the erection, extension, addition to or improvement of the building. - Depending on the type of development involved, that is, new, improved or low-cost, the allowance is calculated at different rates. - A lessee that effects improvements to a building that is owned by a party contemplated in section 12N, will, as the deemed owner, be able to deduct an allowance on the costs incurred in erecting, adding to, extending or improving such building. - Taxpayers deducting the allowance must be in possession of the necessary UDZ forms, a location certificate and, if applicable, a certificate of occupation. - Attention must be paid to all the reporting requirements provided under section 13quat.
+- Section 13 quat provides for an accelerated depreciation allowance on the cost of the erection, extension, addition or improvement of any commercial or residential building or a part of a building as well as low-cost residential units. - There are a number of requirements that must be met before the allowance is granted. - A taxpayer that purchases a building or part of a building directly from a developer will be able to deduct an allowance provided the developer did not deduct any allowance on the cost of the building or part of the building within the usage or rental period.
+If the developer had used or let the property for longer than three years after completion, the subsequent purchaser may not deduct the allowance (even if the developer did not deduct an allowance) as the developer will no longer constitute a "developer" as defined. - In the event of a purchase of a building or part of a building from a developer - > 55% of the purchase price of that building or part of a building, in the case of a new building erected, extended or added to by the developer; and - ➤ 30% of the purchase price of that building or part of a building, in the case of a building improved by the developer, will be deemed to be costs incurred by the person for the erection, extension, addition to or improvement of the building or part of the building.

+- Depending on the type of development involved, that is, new, improved or low-cost, the allowance is calculated at different rates. - A lessee that effects improvements to a building that is owned by a party contemplated in section 12N, will, as the deemed owner, be able to deduct an allowance on the costs incurred in erecting, adding to, extending or improving such building.

+• Taxpayers deducting the al lowance must be in possession of the necessary UDZ forms, a lo cation certi ficate a and, if ap plicable, a а се ertificate of o ccupat ion.